 C. Ensure physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities as required.
+Describe how One-Stop Center staff will be trained.

 The WDB attends EO meetings of all WDBs in Wisconsin.
 WDB staff are provided with EO training opportunities, ensuring everyone can reach their annual hourly goals.
 These trainings result in recommended changes, as well as close communication with DET staff who monitoring what equipment in the Job Center needs to be updated.